Ace Your Reference Checks With These Sample Questions

 If the candidate worked for this organization for a considerable amount of time, it’s great to see advancement in their job title or duties.
 If you don’t, though, it’s important to understand why.

 Were they considered for promotions but passed up?
-Were there few opportunities for advancement?
+Or are there few opportunities for advancement?
 Were they happy in their current role?
 While a drive to climb the ranks may or may not be important in the position you’re looking to fill, these answers will give you helpful insight into the candidate’s prospects for a future with your organization.

 6. I wanted to check in with you about X.

-You can also double check the basics like why the candidate left the company.
+You can also double-check the basics, like why the candidate left the company.
 Some employers may have a policy not to share this information, but it’s worthwhile to ask.

 7. Is there anyone else that would be good for me to speak with?